EmileSpecialProducts/ESP-LittleFS-Web-Server/README.md

 This is the ESP-LittleFS-Web-Server example for esp-arduino 8266-12E/ESP32/S2/S3/C3/C6.

-This will use the Arduino Release v3.2.0 in PlatformIO so that it will support the ESP32-C6.
+This is based on Arduino Release v3.2.0 from pioarduino [(p)eople (i)nitiated (o)ptimized (arduino)](https://github.com/pioarduino/platform-espressif32) so that it will support the ESP32-C6.

-You can Program a Device using the [ESP Web Tools on this page](https://emilespecialproducts.github.io/ESP-LittleFS-Web-Server/upload.html).
+To test this software you can use the [Web Programming portal](https://emilespecialproducts.github.io/ESP-LittleFS-Web-Server/upload.html) to Program your ESP-Chip, No development software needed.

 After programming you will need to setup the Wifi connection this is done by connection to the ESP Access Point (ESP-xxxxxxx) And set up your Wifi.